hapijs/hapi/docs/style.md

   - Note
     - Explains the behaviour of a single code statement (can be broken into multiple lines)
     - Used to document unexpected behaviour or non-standard practice
-    - Appears immediately at the end of the line (or statemet) it describes, following whitespace to separate it from code block
+    - Appears immediately at the end of the line (or statement) it describes, following whitespace to separate it from code block
   ```javascript
   function execute(value) {